 2) As far as sales automation, I've heavily used Aweber, Mautic and MailChimp along with looking at some other competitors.
 I still think MailChimp is the best.
 Primarily due to their easy-to-use tools.
 Mautic is nice, but the email editor (which it all boils down to that) is worthless.
 MailChimp has come a LONG way.
 Now they operate off a single master list with groups and segments so you can pretty much do anything you want.

 After banging my head against the wall trying to provide a good solution for our customers, we decided to launch Cultivate CRM which is a Wordpress CRM that allows you to tie into MailChimp for both email and postcard automation, and then Project Broadcast for text automation.
 It's a sweet plugin.
-If you're on WordPress check it out: https://cultivate-crm.com
+If you're on WordPress, check it out at https://cultivate-crm.com.

 People do business with people they know, like, and trust.
 An email marketing effort will build your credibility if you share interesting, informative and entertaining content with your contacts.
 But the challenge is making sure the content in the emails you send to your contacts is focused on helping them, it's not about you.